Georgetown College: History

 In 1829, the Kentucky General Assembly chartered the Kentucky Baptist Education Society with the purpose of establishing a Baptist college in the state.
 24 trustees under the leadership of Silas Noel selected the town of Georgetown as the site for the new school.
-Georgetown College's early years were defined by perseverance in the face of hardships.
 The first president hired by the college in 1829, William D. Staughton, died before assuming his duties.
 The second president, Rev. Joel Smith Bacon, stayed two years (1830–1832), fighting court cases to release funding for the college before leaving out of frustration.
 The third president, Benjamin Farnsworth, endured a power struggle with the Campbellites and resigned in 1837.

 In 1838, Rev. Rockwood Giddings became the fourth president of the college.
-During his short tenure, Giddings began construction on Recitation Hall, the school's first permanent building, and made many other advances that put the college on sound footing.
-Giddings died of exhaustion after a year in office and was replaced by Rev. Howard Malcolm in 1840.
+During his short tenure, Giddings began construction on Recitation Hall, the school's first permanent building.
+Giddings died after a year in office and was replaced by Rev. Howard Malcolm in 1840.

 Malcolm oversaw the completion of the construction of the building, now known as Giddings Hall.
 He also expanded the educational offerings beyond the classics and encouraged the founding of literary societies and the Georgetown Female Academy.
-He resigned in 1849 when his anti-slavery vote at Kentucky's third constitutional convention resulted in much criticism from slavery proponents and a threat on his life.
+He resigned in 1849 when his anti-slavery vote at Kentucky's third constitutional convention resulted in criticism from slavery proponents.

 The college experienced steady growth until the Civil War, when a clear divide established between students and faculty.
 Partisan differences at the start of the war became so hostile, the college was forced to shut down until 1863.
 By 1867, enrollment had grown to seventy-six students, and, that same year, one of the earliest female seminaries was founded at the college.
 Basil Manly Jr. was president of Georgetown College from 1871 to 1879.

-The college saw steady growth for the next century but experienced a major boom following World War II and the GI Bill, and, by 1958, enrollment had jumped to 1,397 students.
-Georgetown continued its growth into the 1960s and 1970s, with several new academic buildings and dormitories constructed on campus to accommodate the rise in enrollment.
+The college saw steady growth for the next century but experienced a major boom following World War II and the GI Bill.

 The college is associated with five Rhodes Scholars and, since 1989, its alumni have included 38 Fulbright Scholars.
 The college also has an honors program and a partnership with Regent's Park College, Oxford.

 As the student population grew in the late 20th century, the administration sought ways to diversify the campus and protect academic freedom.
 In 2005, Georgetown College and the Kentucky Baptist Convention reached an agreement on a separation plan, due to the college's desire to elect non-Baptist members to the board of trustees.
 In 2013, the Kentucky Baptist Convention officially ended its partnership with the college.

-In 2014, the college became one of only 18 schools nationwide to earn the highest rating for protecting free speech on campus.
+In 2014, the college earned the highest rating for protecting free speech on campus.